sutta » sn » sn12 » Saṁyutta Nikāya 12.62

 Dissati, bhikkhave, imassa cātumahābhūtikassa kāyassa ācayopi apacayopi ādānampi nikkhepanampi.

-This body made up of the four primary elements is seen to accumulate and disperse, to be taken up and laid to rest.
+This body made up of the four principal states is seen to accumulate and disperse, to be taken up and laid to rest.

 Tasmā tatrāssutavā puthujjano nibbindeyyapi virajjeyyapi vimucceyyapi.